HSLUDEM/DEM_Documentation/docs/source/modelling_method/demand/electricity.rst

 Electric Vehicles
 --------------------

 The electric load profiles for electric vehicle (EV) charging are added to the total electricity demand.
-These profiles are based on the study by Herrera and Hug (2025).
+These profiles are based on the study by `Herrera and Hug (2025) <https://arxiv.org/abs/2504.03633>`_.
 The hourly data are aggregated spatially to the municipality level.
 The original dataset assumes 100% electrification of the private transport sector; in the District Energy Model, partial electrification (e.g., 50%) is represented through linear scaling of the original data.

 In the non-optimized simulations, fixed EV load profiles are applied.
 In the optimization scenarios, however, EV charging flexibility can be activated in the demand side scenario (see :ref:`demand-side-scenario`).
 This flexibility, as defined by Herrera and Hug (2025), includes lower and upper charging power limits as well as the daily available flexible energy.